 Research

-As a sociolinguist, Anthony is interested in language as a sociocultural and cognitive phenomenon, and focuses on the ways ideology and perspective impact our interpretations of and beliefs about the social world.
-His current project explores the modulation of the effect of speech rate by situational formality on lenition in Mexican Spanish.
+As a sociolinguist, I’m interested in language as a sociocultural and cognitive phenomenon, and in the ways ideology and perspective impact our interpretations of and beliefs about the social world.
+My current project focuses on the ways how fast we speak manages interactions.

 Recent work